Splidejs/splide/README.md

 <h1>Splide</h1>

 <p>
-Splide is a lightweight, flexible and accessible slider and carousel written in TypeScript.<br>
+Splide is a lightweight, flexible and accessible slider and carousel.<br>
 No dependencies, no Lighthouse errors.
 </p>